coderefinery/manuals/how-to-attend-stream.md

 - The livestream is a portrait screenshare, so that it will only take up half of your screen (and the other half is for you to work).
-(If you are in a physical meeting room with a projector or second monitor, it can be half the livestream and half the HackMD - this will make sense when you see it).
+(If you are in a physical meeting room with a projector or second monitor, it can be half the livestream and half the Notes - this will make sense when you see it).